dfinity/portal/docs/references/ic-interface-spec.md

 -   Consuming more cycles than allowed (and reserved)

 If message execution [*traps* (in the sense of a Wasm function)](#define-wasm-fn), the message gets dropped.
 No response is generated (as some other message may still fulfill this calling context).
 Any state mutation is discarded.
+If the message was a call, the associated cycles are held by its associated call context and will be refunded to the caller, see <<rule-starvation>>.

 If message execution [*returns* (in the sense of a Wasm function)](#define-wasm-fn), the state is updated and possible outbound calls and responses are enqueued.